cluder/processing-examples/README.md

 # processing-examples
-A simple starter project using the [Processing java library](https://processing.org/) and IntelliJ
+A simple starter project with examples using the [Processing java library](https://processing.org/) and IntelliJ

 In IntelliJ:
 * Check out from Version Control-> Git